VisionQuest: Cast and characters

 Additionally, Faran Tahir reprises his role as Raza, the leader of the Ten Rings faction that kidnapped Stark in the film Iron Man (2008).
 Raza was seemingly killed by Obadiah Stane in that film.
-Also appearing are Lauren Morais as Lisa Molinari, who is closely connected to Shepherd; Diane Morgan as an associate of Paladin; and Mary McDonnell in an undisclosed role.
+Also appearing are Cristian Lavin as a mercenary, and Mary McDonnell in an undisclosed role.
+The character Jim Hammond / Human Torch is expected to appear in the series.